NiallxD/NatureWithNiall/src/site/notes/2.0 - 📝 Blog Posts/2.2 - 🌱 Nature/Photographic Life List.md

 This list sits at **204** species so far but is still missing the majority of my plant and fungi observations!
 I'll keep updating this list.
 My full bird life list can be found here

 >[!NEW] Recent Updates
->I recently added the Common Reed, Cetti's, and Garden Warblers along with the Eurasian Blackcap - 6th May 2024
+>I recently added the Common Reed, Cetti's, and Garden Warblers along with the Eurasian Blackcap.
+[Jump Link](https://niallbell.com/photographic-life-list/#eurasian-blackcap-female)- 6th May 2024

 ## Jump Links